IgnacioPerezMolina/marcusSports/README.md

     /vendor/
     ###< symfony/framework-bundle ###
     ```
-6. Once you have installed you Symfony application go to http://localhost:1000
+6. Once you’ve installed you Symfony application go to http://localhost:1000

 To speak About:
-- health check.
+- health check. - Ask to interviewer
 - Layers (Domain, application and Infrastructure)
 - Value Object (UUID infrastructure inside Domain and explication)
 - TDD